Training Context

 If your website has a sitemap, use the sitemap URL for a more complete crawl.
 This ensures the system finds all your pages, not just the ones linked from the homepage.

-FAQs
+6. FAQs

+FAQs are the most targeted type of training context.
+Each FAQ is a specific question-and-answer pair.
 FAQs take priority over other context types when the customer's question closely matches the FAQ question.

 Managing your knowledge base